maxhdz/opencore-z390-aorus-master/README.md

 For more in-depth installation instructions, please see the [rEFInd website.](https://www.rodsbooks.com/refind/installing.html)

-If your system clock is different when booting between the two operating systems, follow [these instructions](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/) to fix.
+If your system clock is different when booting between the two operating systems, follow [these instructions](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/) to have UTC time on both operating systems.

 #### VERSIONS USED AT TIME OF WRITING